mboot-github/WhoisDomain/README.md

 A short intro into the cli whoisdomain command
 ```
 whoisdomain
+    [ -h | --usage ]
+        print this text and exit

-    [ -v | --verbose ]
+    [ -V | --Version ]
-        # set verbose to True, this will be forwarded to whois.query
+        print the build version string
+        and exit

-    [ -I | --IgnoreReturncode ]
+    [ -S | --SupportedTld ]
-        # sets the IgnoreReturncode to True, this will be forwarded to whois.query
+        print all known top level domains
+        and exit

     [ -a | --all]
-        # test all existing tld currently supported,
+        test all existing tld currently supported

-    [ -d <domain> | --domain = <domain> " ]
-        # only analyze the given domains
-        # the option can be repeated to specify more then one domain
+        and exit

     [ -f <filename> | --file = <filename> " ]
-        # use the named file to test all domains (one domain per line)
+        use the named file to test all domains (one domain per line)
-        # lines starting with # or empty lines are skipped, anything after the domain is ignored
+        lines starting with # or empty lines are skipped, anything after the domain is ignored
-        # the option can be repeated to specify more then one file
+        the option can be repeated to specify more then one file
+        exits after processing all the files

     [ -D <directory> | --Directory = <directory> " ]
-        # use the named directory, ald use all files ending in .txt as files containing domains
+        use the named directory, ald use all files ending in .txt as files containing domains
-        # files are processed as in the -f option so comments and empty lines are skipped
+        files are processed as in the -f option so comments and empty lines are skipped
-        # the option can be repeated to specify more then one directory
+        the option can be repeated to specify more then one directory
+        exits after processing all the dirs

+    [ -d <domain> | --domain = <domain> " ]
+        only analyze the given domains
+        the option can be repeated to specify more domain's

+    [ -v | --verbose ]
+        set verbose to True,
+        verbose output will be printed on stderr only

+    [ -I | --IgnoreReturncode ]
+        sets the IgnoreReturncode to True,

     [ -p | --print ]
-    also print text containing the raw output of whois
+        also print text containing the raw output of the cli whois

     [ -R | --Ruleset ]
-    dump the ruleset for the tld and exit
+        dump the ruleset for the requested tld and exit

-    [ -S | --SupportedTld ]
-    print all supported top level domains we know and exit
+        should be combined with -d to specify tld's

     [ -C <file> | --Cleanup <file> ]
-    read the input file specified and run the same cleanup as in whois.query , then exit
+        read the input file specified and run the same cleanup as in whois.query,

-    # options are exclusive and without any options the whoisdomain program does nothing
+        then exit

+    # test two domains with verbose and IgnoreReturncode
+    example: whoisdomain -v -I -d meta.org -d meta.com

+    # test all supported tld's with verbose and IgnoreReturncode
+    example: whoisdomain -v -I -a

     # test one specific file with verbose and IgnoreReturncode
-    example: whoisdomain -v -I -f tests/ok-domains.txt 2>2 >out
+    example: whoisdomain -v -I -f tests/ok-domains.txt

     # test one specific directory with verbose and IgnoreReturncode
-    example: whoisdomain -v -I -D tests 2>2 >out
+    example: whoisdomain -v -I -D tests

-    # test two domains with verbose and IgnoreReturncode
-    example: whoisdomain -v -I -d meta.org -d meta.com 2>2 >out

-    # test all supported tld's with verbose and IgnoreReturncode
-    example: whoisdomain -v -I -a 2>2 >out

-    # test nothing
-    example: whoisdomain -v -I 2>2 >out

 ```

 ## ccTLD & TLD support